Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br />

-Thus de-mixing each one as we divide by the last value and work our way backwards decoding each to the power of in the set.
+Thus, we de-mix each one as we divide by the last value and work backwards, decoding each to the power of in the set.

 <br /><br />

-You can expand this table to the power of 50 if you like to solve each per iteration up to 50.
+You can expand this table to the power of 50 if you like to solve each per-dimensional iteration up to 50.
 You would also need sets of 51 numbers minimum in length or higher, including the starting value.
-There is no limit in how many dimensions you can have.
+There is no limit to how many dimensions you can have.

 <br /><br />